MicrosoftDocs/edge-developer/microsoft-edge/dev-videos/index.md

 _Published on 9 Dec 2021._

-We’re very excited to announce the new Detached Elements tool in Microsoft Edge DevTools which will help you investigate and resolve DOM memory leaks.
+We're very excited to announce the new Detached Elements tool in Microsoft Edge DevTools which will help you investigate and resolve DOM memory leaks.

-Memory leaks occur when the JavaScript code of an application retains more and more objects in memory that it doesn’t need any longer instead of releasing them for the browser to garbage collect.
+Memory leaks occur when the JavaScript code of an application retains more and more objects in memory that it doesn't need any longer instead of releasing them for the browser to garbage collect.
 We built this tool with our friends at Microsoft Teams, and it has already helped us find and fix memory leaks across many of our own websites and apps.

 You can find [documentation about the tool here](../devtools-guide-chromium/memory-problems/dom-leaks.md), and read our [announcement blog post here](https://blogs.windows.com/msedgedev/2021/12/09/debug-memory-leaks-detached-elements-tool-devtools/).